*Post last updated on March 12, 2021

 1. Vintage church pew restoration

 We actually completed the church pew restoration in October, but I never got around to posting it.
 We don’t know much about the origins of the pew, but the staff at the local salvage store told us it was found in storage unit for the local Catholic Diocese.
 We got to work on it almost immediately after finding it.
 The most important part of this project was the significant amount of sanding.
-We started with a higher grit sandpaper and worked our way to a finer grit.
+We started with a lower grit sandpaper and worked our way to a finer grit.
 It took hours.
 We also had to remove some remnants of paint using a paint scraper.
 It seemed as though someone had started to restore the pew in the past because most of the paint was removed, but there were nooks and crannies where layers of different colored paint were visible.

 Brian did have to remove and fix one of the ends of the pew using some wood glue because the arm was broken, but we ultimately elected to leave the cracks on either end of the pew because we were concerned about the integrity of the piece if we were to take it apart.
 Plus, we felt that the cracks add a bit of character and indicate the age of the piece.

 Once everything was fixed and sanded, we elected to cover it with tung oil.
 This protects the wood without drastically changing the original color and feel of the piece.
 The pew now sits in our front entry and is a great place for guests to sit and remove their shoes.
+Update: After several months, we actually decided to stain the pew a darker color.
+I chose a walnut gel stain that was closer to the pews in the church that I grew up in.
+I think the darker color looks better against our 100-year-old wood floors.

 2. Small nightstand construction